Implementing Laws At-a-Glance

 5. Does the implementing law permit anonymous reporting?

-No. Whistleblowers are required to state their (i) full name and (ii) personal identification number or date of birth.
+Whistleblowers are required to state their (i) full name and (ii) personal identification number or date of birth.
 The requirement to provide a personal identification number is specific to Lithuania, and used for legal processes (including the submission of whistleblowing reports).
+However, the Law is not clear (and there is no additional regulatory guidance yet) on the consequences of handling anonymous reports.

 6. Does the implementing law impose any other significant deviations from the Directive, relating to: